Nutrition, Savings & Meal Prep

 Step 7: Plan your weekly menu

 Diversify your breakfasts by alternating protein sources to avoid monotony and ensure a complete nutritional profile.
+Consider using a tool like TuMenuSemanal's menu generator to help you plan varied and balanced meals effortlessly, ensuring you hit your protein goals without repetition.

 Additional tips to maximize morning protein